turboapps/docs/reference/command_line/run.md

 #### Using Startup Triggers

-Images can be created with SpoonScript that have multiple startup files.
+Images can be created with TurboScript that have multiple startup files.
 Collections of startup files can be linked together by a trigger name and executed together.

 ```
 # in turbo.me file to create "test-trigger" image...